Softcadbury/football-peek/README.md

 ## Description

-Quickly access to football results, tables, top scorers and top assists of major leagues.
+Quickly access to football results, tables, top scorers and top assists of major leagues and competitions.

 ## Screenshot